NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/reader.rst

 GeoIPS readers are module-based plugins that create a method of reading in many types of satellite derived data.
-This doesn't mean you cannot create other types of data readers too, such as .csv, .xls, etc. GeoIPS is primarly used as a package for Geo-informational data, however if you purpose in a plugin that reads different types of data, the world is your oyster.
+This doesn't mean you cannot create other types of data readers too, such as .csv, .xls, etc. GeoIPS is primarly used as a package for Geo-informational data, however if your purpose is a plugin that reads different types of data, the world is your oyster.

 GeoIPS readers return a dictionary of xarrays minimally containing the following